PurdueCAM2Project/CAM2WebUI/docs/implementationDetail/AdminEmail.md

     11@a.com;12@b.com
     11@a.com;12@b.com;

-Or copying and pasting from the user info table.
+Or copying and pasting from the user info table, if a user does not have confirmed email, then the None will be ignored.

     tang184@purdue.edu,huang637@purdue.edu,tang184@purdue.edu,None,11@qa.com,